jimulle/rxjs-workshop/README.md

- # Drinking the RxJS KoolAid
+ # Time to Start Drinking the RxJS KoolAid